jimsalterjrs/sanoid/README.md

 	This will process your sanoid.conf file, it will NOT create snapshots, but it will purge expired ones.

++ --force-prune

+	Purges expired snapshots even if a send/recv is in progress

 + --monitor-snapshots

 	This option is designed to be run by a Nagios monitoring system.
 It reports on the health of your snapshots.